-And if you’re not careful with filing business taxes correctly, you may find your company slapped with unexpected fines.
+There’s no way around it — the end of the year means paperwork and tax filings for business owners.
+And if you’re not careful with filing business taxes correctly, your company may receive some unexpected fines.

-This checklist includes:
+This eBook includes:

 How Justworks Can Help

 We’re guessing you didn’t get into business just to file paperwork.
 Justworks is a Professional Employer Organization (PEO) that can help you manage your payroll and related tax paperwork, and in many cases, can file for you.
 That means that, at the end of the year, you’ll have a few less items on your to-do list to worry about.
 Learn more about all the ways we can help you run your business with confidence.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.